|

 Play That Funky Music White Boy.

-The band includes lead
+The nine-piece band has

 Super Group has played bar